blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 ## Design Considerations

+### Design Goals

 With this design we seek:
-- Consistent unambiguous interpretation of Privacy Request across different Systems, independently of programming languages and components they use,
+- Consistent unambiguous interpretation of Privacy Requests (including shared understanding of their meaning and ways to uniquely identify them) across different Systems, independently of programming languages and components they use
 - Minimal exposure of Data Subject and their data during the processing of a Privacy Request,
 - Making processing of Privacy Requests as automatic as possible,
 - Compatibility with the use of different protocols and tools for user identity management, authentication, and encryption,
-- Allowing developers to be fully comply with [supported legislation](#supported-legislation) quickly and easily
+- Allowing developers to be fully comply with [supported legislation](#supported-legislation) related to Privacy Requests quickly and easily
 - Exhaustivity with regards to situations we need to support in response to [supported legislation](#supported-legislation) yet Extensibility in case new situations arise in the future.
 - Highly normative minimal specification, using as much as possible the [Plain Language](https://www.plainlanguage.gov/media/FederalPLGuidelines.pdf) while at the same time making clear references to the (often misfortunate) language of the [supported legislations](#supported-legislation)
 - Decentralised design compatible with both the Internet's Client-Server Architecture and Metaverse/Web3 Architecture

+### Design Choices

+We have made the following choices:
+- **Language Independence**.
+The Privacy Request Interoperability Format is independent from any language for expressing structured data, and can be materialised in different forms such as json, xml, or other.
+A [json schema](prif.schema.json) is provided for convenience.

+- **Rich Semantics**.
+The Privacy Request Interoperability Format includes reserved words to describe common types of Privacy Requests, categories of data, categories of data processing and other key concepts.
+This choice is made to facilitate their uniform interpretation by the implementing systems.
+Their [human-readable titles and descriptions](dictionary) are provided in json format for convenience.

+- **Multiple User Identities**.
+The Privacy Request Interoperability Format  allows for a Data Subject to be identified using more than one user identity.
+This choice is made to enable the Privacy Request to be easily exchanged across Systems that use different user identifiers.

+- **System as a Target**.
+The Privacy Requests are interpreted at the level of a particular System.
+If an Organisation operates several systems, and if the Data Subject wants to have the Privacy Request transmitted to all of them, each System may respond differently.
+The target of a Privacy Request is thus the System exposing an API for Privacy Requests.

+- **Decentralised IDs**.
+The Privacy Request Interoperability Format uses decentralised ways to uniquely identify Data Subjects, Systems, Requests and their elements.
+The exchange of Privacy Requests can happen without a centralised entity to control identity disambiguation.

 ## Proposal